 # Order Updates

-### Synchronizing Order Updates
+### Synchronizing order updates

-Sometimes customers or customer service representatives make changes to Shopify orders that need to be accurately reflected in HotWax Commerce to ensure the fulfillment process meets the customer's requirements.
+Sometimes customers or customer service representatives (CSRs) make changes to Shopify orders that need to be accurately reflected in HotWax Commerce to ensure the fulfillment process meets the customer's requirements.
 HotWax Commerce can update the following details from Shopify:

 * Adding items to an order